ALBruzos/ALBruzos.github.io/_pages/publications.md

 * [Reconstructing evolutionary trajectories of mutation signature activities in cancer using TrackSig](https://www.nature.com/articles/s41467-020-14352-7) Rubanova et al. (2020) *Nature Communications*

-*Copyright Notice*
-The information contained in these directories is made available as a mechanism to ensure timely dissemination of scholarly/technical information on a non-commercial basis.
+*Copyright Notice:* The information contained in these directories is made available as a mechanism to ensure timely dissemination of scholarly/technical information on a non-commercial basis.
 Copyright and all rights therein are maintained by the authors and/or publishers.
 It is understood that all individuals reading this information will adhere to the terms/constraints invoked by the copyright holders.
 Publications may not be copied for commercial redistribution, republication, or dissemination without the copyright holders' explicit permission.
+{: .notice}

 <!---
 Este es invertido pero muy largo: